phoughton/cribbage_scorer/README.md

 `play_calc_score_set` handles 3 and 4 players as well as the standard 2 player game.
 It also understands "Go" calls.

+Note: we use the term 'set' here to refer to a subset of the play, where the players are counting from a first played card upto either last card, Go or 31.
+Once the players have ended a set the cards are put aside and another set begins until all cards are played.
+The 'play' section of the game usually constitutes multiple sets.

 To use, clone from GitHub and run this Python code:
 ```python